When Should I Get Information About a Shoulder Injury from A Flu Shot (SIRVA)?

-We often hear from clients who don't know why they are still having shoulder pain days and weeks after receiving a vaccine shot.
-Many say that they didn't know it was even possible that an injection could cause an injury to their shoulder, and they don't know when they should take the step of calling a doctor because the pain hasn't gone away.
+Everyone expects some pain after a flu shot.
+It may be sore for a few hours or maybe a day or two.
+But when the pain is intense right away or when it is still causing shoulder pain for days and weeks after receiving the shot, it may be the sign of something more.
+Many people who contact us say that they didn't know it was even possible that an injection could cause an injury to their shoulder, and they don't know when they should take the step of calling a doctor because the pain hasn't gone away.

 Perhaps one of the more comprehensive articles is at WebMD.com—What Is SIRVA?
 Posted in September 2021, the article answers basic questions of “What is SIRVA?”
 “What are its symptoms?”
 “How does it happen?” and “How is treated?”
 The information has been reviewed by a medical doctor who is board-certified in internal medicine and lifestyle medicine.